wazo-platform/wazo-doc/source/system/dhcp/dhcp.rst

     range 172.30.8.10 172.30.8.200;

-.. warning:: XiVO only answers to DHCP requests from :ref:`supported devices <devices>`.
+.. warning:: Wazo only answers to DHCP requests from :ref:`supported devices <devices>`.
 In case of you need to address other equipment, use the option *allow unknown-clients;* in the :file:`/etc/dhcp/dhcpd_sites/` files